 While our full board of directors has overall responsibility for risk oversight, it has delegated oversight of certain risks to its committees.
 Our audit committee monitors our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
-Furthermore, our audit committee oversees risks associated with cybersecurity, information security and data privacy, and regularly reviews with management our data security programs and assessment, management and mitigation of such risk.
+Furthermore, our audit committee oversees risks associated with cybersecurity, information security and data privacy, and generally, each quarter, the audit committee reviews and discusses with our Chief Information Security Officer material cybersecurity risks and our processes for assessing, identifying, and managing such risks, and the audit committee will receive updates as necessary between each quarterly meeting.
 Further, our audit committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
 Our compensation committee monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Our nominating and corporate governance committee oversees our major corporate governance risks, including through monitoring the effectiveness of our Corporate Governance Guidelines.